3 Reasons You Need to Try Pinterest Ads

 As you can see, this is far from optimal.

-Pinterest Ads, on the other hand, can be used throughout the whole marketing funnel, from creating awareness, to increase the intention to purchase, to making a sale.
+Pinterest Ads (which includes Pinterest video ads), on the other hand, can be used throughout the whole marketing funnel, from creating awareness, to increase the intention to purchase, to making a sale.
 There are many categories of products, particularly fashion, in which Pinterest is one of the key marketing tools that touches users at every point in their buying lifecycle.

 Living Royal, a Chicago-based socks company, used Promoted Pins to promote their products that were already successful on other channels as well as their brand keywords to increase their awareness.